A-ryan06/Trading-App/README.md

-#Trading Platform
+Trading Platform
-**1. Overview**
+1. Overview

-The Trading Platform is a full-stack web application designed to allow users to explore, analyze, and interact with trending market data.
-The system combines a Spring Boot–based backend with a React-powered frontend, demonstrating real-world integration of RESTful services with a modern, responsive user interface.
+The Trading Platform is a full-stack web application that allows users to explore, analyze, and interact with trending market data.
+It integrates a Spring Boot–based backend with a React-powered frontend, showcasing real-world implementation of RESTful services combined with a modern and responsive user interface.

-The application emphasizes scalability, security, and clean architecture.
+The application focuses on scalability, security, and clean architecture.
 Core functionalities include trend visualization, secure user authentication, and reliable data persistence.
-Spring Boot manages business logic and secure data handling, while React ensures a smooth and interactive user experience on the client side.
+Spring Boot manages business logic and secure data transactions, while React delivers a smooth and interactive user experience.

-# Project Architecture
+2. Project Architecture
-**2. Backend (Spring Boot)**
+Backend (Spring Boot)

-The backend layer is responsible for business logic, API handling, and secure data processing.
+The backend layer is responsible for handling business logic, API communication, and secure data processing.

-**Key Features**
+Key Features

 RESTful APIs for client–server communication